Learning from Neighbors about a Changing State: Proof of Theorem

-We now have the following important approximation of the inverse of this matrix.\footnote{We are very grateful to Iosif Pinelis for suggesting this argument.} \begin{lem}[\citet{pinelis}] Let $C$ be a matrix consisting of $S\times S$ blocks, with its (i,j) block given by
+We now have the following important approximation of the inverse of this matrix.\footnote{We are very grateful to Iosif Pinelis for this argument.} \begin{lem}[\citet{pinelis}] Let $\bm{C}$ be a block matrix with blocks given by for all $\tau, \tau' \in \mathbb{S}$.
+As $n\rightarrow\infty$, the $(\tau,\tau)$ block of $\bm{C}^{-1}$ satisfies